gmr/tinman/README.md

 ## Decorators
 Tinman has decorators to make web development easier.

 ### tinman.whitelisted
 Vaidates the requesting IP address against a list of ip address blocks specified in Application.settings

 #### Example

+    from tinman.decorators import whitelist
+    from tornado import web

     # Define the whitelist as part of your application settings
     settings['whitelist'] = ['10.0.0.0/8',